shivathapaa/Nepali-Date-Picker/README-spm.md

 in `MaterialTheme` and a `Surface`.

 Every factory is a top-level Kotlin function, so Swift reaches it through the file's generated class (`NepaliDatePickerViewControllersKt` and friends).
-All eight share the same shape:
+All eight pickers share the same shape:

 | Parameter | Type | Notes |
 | --- | --- | --- |